trek-view/basecamp/_posts/2021-10-21-adding-a-custom-nadir-to-360-video-photo.md

 published: true
 ---

-**Programmatically add a custom branded nadir to your all your equirectangular photos using Imagemagick.**
+**Automate the process of adding a custom branded nadir to all your equirectangular photos using Python and Imagemagick.**

 [Last year I showed you how to use GIMP to manually add a branded nadir to your photos](/blog/2020/adding-a-custom-nadir-to-360-video-photo).